Penguin Eggs: Retrospective reviews

 In a very positive retrospective review, Bruce Eder of AllMusic named Penguin Eggs an "Album Pick" and called it Jones' magnum opus.
-He wrote that the album "stands in a virtual class by itself -- a folk record built on playing of such virtuosity that anyone who enjoys guitar, of any type or style, should hear it; a body of traditional songs played with an immediacy and urgency that transcends any dry notions of scholarship; and a record that stands astride the opposing virtues of youth and antiquity, in its execution and source, respectively."
-He felt the musicianship makes the album "truly special" and "alluring to modern listeners" and noted: "Penguin Eggs is one of those rare records were not just every song, but each instrumental part is worth hearing."
+He wrote that the album "stands in a virtual class by itself – a folk record built on playing of such virtuosity that anyone who enjoys guitar, of any type or style, should hear it; a body of traditional songs played with an immediacy and urgency that transcends any dry notions of scholarship; and a record that stands astride the opposing virtues of youth and antiquity, in its execution and source, respectively."
+He felt the musicianship makes the album "truly special" and "alluring to modern listeners" and noted: "Penguin Eggs is one of those rare records where not just every song, but each instrumental part is worth hearing."
 Journalist Jon Dennis of The Guardian wrote in retrospect:

 Penguin Eggs is listed as Jones' finest album in the Rough Guides book World Music: Africa, Europe and the Middle East, where it is referred to as a "seminal album from the English revival" which marks Jones' "sudden transformation from accomplished but more or less straightforward interpreter of folk song, to innovative arranger and intricate performer.
 It remains a classic."
-In The Encyclopedia of Popular Music, writer Colin Larkin gave the album a perfect score and wrote that the album contains "some excellent performances," including "The Humpback Whale."
-Julie Henigan, in her book on DADGAD tunings, praised felt Jones used open tunings "inventively and with great flair," and felt "his approach to setting traditional music is edifying."
+In The Encyclopedia of Popular Music, writer Colin Larkin gave the album a perfect score and wrote that the album contains "some excellent performances", including "The Humpback Whale".
+Julie Henigan, in her book on DADGAD tunings, praised felt Jones used open tunings "inventively and with great flair", and felt "his approach to setting traditional music is edifying".
 The album is listed in the accompanying book to the Topic Records 70 year anniversary boxed set Three Score and Ten as one of their classic records with "The Humpback Whale" as the first track on the first CD in the set.